skinnyloc/planpilot-ai/README.md

-# Base44 App
+# PlanPilot AI

-This app was created automatically by Base44.
+This app was created for PlanPilot AI.
-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app for business planning and proposal generation.

 ## Running the app